-As lecture recording becomes ubiquitous on college campuses, more and more students are using their video platform’s variable speed playback (VSP) features to get the most out of their video revision sessions.
+As lecture recording becomes ubiquitous on college campuses, more and more students are using their video platform’s variable speed playback (VSP) features to get the most out of their video review sessions.

 When it comes to online video streaming, most video platforms only allow viewers a single playback option: press the Play button, and the video plays back at normal speed.
-However, modern video platforms offer viewers a range of playback options that enable people to change the rate of speed by which the video is presented.
+However, modern video platforms offer viewers a range of playback options that enable them to change the rate of speed at which the video is presented.

 For example, regular speed playback — the rate at which videos are usually presented — is referred to as “1x speed.”
-When you click to play the video below, it’s the normal rate of speed that the video plays back in.
+When you click to play the video below, it’s the normal rate of speed at which the video plays back.